lijok/docs/decision-records/9-asset-identifiers.md

 Where numbering is required, i.e. decision records, multiple instances of a database - numbering schemes will start at 0, without any padding (don't use something like 001).

 ## Consequences
-Asset names will remain consistent where allowed by our tool stack.
+Asset names remain consistent where allowed by our tool stack.

-Inconsistencies will be introduced where 3rd party software or services do not support kebab-case (e.g. some AWS services).
+Inconsistencies are introduced when 3rd party software or services do not support kebab-case (e.g. some AWS services).